SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/in-service/quick-search.md

 ## Search for other records

-To search for things other than requests, you need to start the search criteria by specifying what you are searching for.
-You do this using keywords:
+To search for things other than requests, start the search criteria by specifying what you are searching for using keywords:

 * o = company
 * c = contact